Our trains on Saturday 23rd August are SOLD OUT. Do not travel to the railway unless you have booked train tickets.

 Yellow rail van

-24852 is one of five ballast plough vans built by CIÉ in 1978, built to replace older vans (such as our own 8452 – yes, the numbers are confusingly similar).
+24852 is a ballast plough van.
+CIÉ built five of these ballast plough vans in 1978.
+They constructed these to replace older vans (such as our own 8452 – yes, the numbers are confusingly similar).
 Unlike the older wooden types, these vans were fully metal-clad.
-24852 and her sisters were used on ballast trains all over the CIÉ/Iarnród Éireann network. […]
+24852 and her sisters travelled on ballast trains all over […]

 CIÉ/IÉ Ballast Hoppers